NERC-CEH/observation-management-system/documentation/workflow-dataproducts/DataWorkflowProducts.md

 The example above highlights the reason why it is necessary to use the phenomena rather than individual sensors for rules where possible.
 It provides flexibility, and the automated use of new data sources as they are added to the system.
 While it is an attempt at a generic solution, it is known that in many instances such automated rules of QC and comparison will be too generic, or lacking in knowledge about outlier stations or unique within our collected observation points, and this will have to be addressed once the preliminary case-study has commenced.

+The diagram above describes the general flow for all numerical observations,

 ### Registry Design

 TBD.

 ## Processing Steps

+### Overall Processing Flow

 ### RAW Observations